-Scotland’s world renowned newspaper, The Scotsman, turned to Holyrood Partnership PR in Edinburgh when it needed expert public relations opinion.
+Scotland’s world renowned newspaper, The Scotsman, turned to Holyrood PR PR in Edinburgh when it needed expert public relations opinion.

 The venerable Edinburgh-based newspaper reported extensively on the decision by former Royal Bank of Scotland boss Sir Fred Goodwin to pay back a portion of his pension.